 - A resit is defined as a subsequent assessment opportunity in which the student repeats failed exam components.
-A remediation is defined as a subsequent assessment opportunity after an insufficient or fail grade, in which the student can use feedback provided to hand-in adapted version of the assignment or exam component. - 2.
-Each academic year there are two opportunities for the course exam and its exam components, the regular sit and the resit.
+A remediation, which is also considered a resit, is defined as a subsequent assessment opportunity after an insufficient or fail grade, in which the student can use feedback provided to hand-in adapted version of the assignment or exam component. - 2.
+Each academic year there are two opportunities for the course exam and its exam components, being the regular sit and the resit.
 The examiner decides upon form of the resit in consultation with the Board of Examiners, as indicated in the assessment plans. - 3.
 Each academic year a resit opportunity is offered for failed exam components and assignments.
-Such an opportunity can be offered in a different way as stated in the assessment plan. - 4.
-For resitting course exams, exam components and assignments the following regulations hold: - passed results cannot be resit unless the student is obliged to repeat a course: - in case the student is obliged to redo a course, passed assessments within that course will lose their validity and the student needs to resit all. - 5.
+Such an opportunity can be offered in a different way as stated in the assessment plan, given that the intended learning outcomes are covered. - 4.
+For resitting course exams, exam components and assignments the following regulations hold: - passed results cannot be resit unless the student is obliged to repeat a course; - in case the student is obliged to redo a course, passed assessments within that course will lose their validity and the student needs to resit all. - 5.
 For remediations of written papers or other assignments that are not part of the P and C-competence, it may be determined that the maximum obtainable score is lower than 10.
 The examiner must state the maximum obtainable score for remediations of these assessments in the assessment plan.
 For remediations of assignments that are part of the P- and C-competence, it may be determined that the maximum obtainable score is a Pass.
 The examiner must state the maximum obtainable score for the remediation of these assessments in the assessment plan. - 6.
 In case the requirements for obtaining credits for the C- or P-competences of a course year are not met, the student must remediate or resit those components for which a score Fail was obtained.
-See article 2.3 and the assessment plans for C and P competences in the Student Portal.
+See article 2.2 and the assessment plans for C and P competences in the Student Portal.

-Article 2.11 Extra assessment opportunity for final examination
+Article 2.10 Extra assessment opportunity for final examination